w3c/wai-website/pages/fundamentals/index.md

 feedbackmail: wai@w3.org

 # In the footer below:
-# Do not change the dates or CHANGELOG
 # Translate the other words below, including "Date:" and "Editor:"
 # Translate the Working Group and projects names.
 Leave the Working Group and projects acronyms in English.
 footer: >